 Brand Marks

-The Dartmouth insignias have a history as rich and intricate as the College itself.
+The Dartmouth insignias have a rich history.
 They have evolved over the years to maintain relevance and better illustrate Dartmouth's values.
-The Dartmouth Pine (or D-Pine) is the newest addition to the brand family—created with the intention of honoring Dartmouth's legacy while looking forward to what the future brings.

 Combining the Lone Pine and the D from the wordmark creates the Dartmouth Pine (or D-Pine), a new brand mark that is distinctively Dartmouth.
 The D-Pine is equal in stature to the Dartmouth wordmark and may be used in any instance where the wordmark would be appropriate.